 Ready in 45 minutes

 Autumn Apple Pie might be just the dessert you are searching for.
 Watching your figure?
-This vegetarian recipe has 443 calories, 4g of protein, and 21g of fat per serving.
+This lacto ovo vegetarian recipe has 443 calories, 4g of protein, and 21g of fat per serving.
+This recipe serves 10.
 For 93 cents per serving, this recipe covers 8% of your daily requirements of vitamins and minerals.
-1 person has made this recipe and would make it again.
-From preparation to the plate, this recipe takes around 45 minutes.
-If you have sugar, salt, grand marnier, and a few other ingredients on hand, you can make it.
-This recipe is typical of American cuisine.
-All things considered, we decided this recipe deserves a spoonacular score of 23%.
-This score is rather bad.
-Try Apple Butter Pie Bars for similar recipes.
+This recipe is liked by 1 foodies and cooks.
+From preparation to the plate, this recipe takes roughly 45 minutes.
+It is a cheap recipe for fans of American food.
+It is brought to you by Foodista.
+If you have butter, ice water, sugar, and a few other ingredients on hand, you can make it.
+Taking all factors into account, this recipe earns a spoonacular score of 23%, which is not so excellent.
+Similar recipes include Autumn In New England Apple Pie, Autumn Apple Butter Pumpkin Pie, and Courtney’s Autumn Apple Crumb Pie.

 Read the detailed instructions on Foodista.com – The Cooking Encyclopedia Everyone Can Edit